-It discusses the different ways of retaining and recharging water from roads - making use of ongoing investment in road development and rehabilitation to secure local water resources.
-It argues to take a multi-functional look at roads: whilst roads deliver transport and communication services, they at the same time can contribute to water security, flood control and erosion mitigation.
-In this way the high investment in road connectivity in Yemen can even render a much broader impact on livelihoods and economic development.
+It discusses the different ways of retaining and recharging water from roads -making use of on-going investment in road development and rehabilitation to secure local water resources.
+It argues to take a mulit-functional look at roads: whilst roads deliver transport and communication services, they at the same time can contribute to water security, flood control and erosion mitigation, In this way the high investment in road connectiviy in Yemen can even render a much broader impact on livelihoods and economic development.
+Box 1: Road network expansion in Yemen

-The guidance note has been prepared as a contribution to the Rural Growth Project.
-This project - due to start implementation in 2015 - has an important component of developing village access roads where opportunities for road water harvesting should be systematically captured.
-The guidance note, however, is also meant to contribute a range of other road development programs, including those by MPWH, SHD, CRU, RMF and PWP - varying from feeder roads to new highways.
+The guidance note has been prepared as a contribution to the

+Rural Growth Project.
+This project has an important component of developingof village access roads.
+The guidance note, however, is also meant to contribute a range of other road development programs, including those by MPWH, SHD, CRU, RMF and PWP - varying from feeder roads as well as new highways.